(Bill Fries, Davis)

 With his paws on the dashboard, his head out the And his ears in the breeze blowin' Old Sloan...

-I thought a goner.
+I he's a goner.

 His tail was a-waggin', his tongue was And he the door for old Sloan Old Sloan...

-I gave him a hug as he licked me all over An' I threw him his old bone (Old dirty bone...)
+I gave him a hug as he licked me all over An' I threw him his old dirty bone (Old bone...)
 Then in the winda jumped a poodle from Pisgah An' she set on down beside

-So where ya been, boy.
+So that's ya been, boy.

 Hey!
 She's purty.